WeatherXM/wxm-ios/CONTRIBUTING.md

 **Each file should be unique for each bundle id**.

-You can use, and is recommended during development, the `-WXMFirebaseDisabled YES` argument to disable every logging and monitoring functionality
+You can use, and is recommended during development, the `-WXMAnalyticsDisabled YES` argument to disable every logging and monitoring functionality

 ## How to ask a question, report a bug or suggest a potential new feature/improvement?